sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 Welcome!
 Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
 Use Sensible to build document-automation features into your vertical SaaS products.

+TODO: cut this image in half so it doesn't take so much length, add another question  like earnest money?

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/intro_SDK_2.png)

 Sensible is highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful visual layout-based rules.
-Sensible supports the entire document landscape, from consistently laid-out, highly structured business forms to free-text, highly variable legal contracts :
+By combining layout- and LLM-based extraction methods, Sensible supports the entire document landscape, from consistently laid-out, highly structured business forms to free-text, highly variable legal contracts :

 ![image-20240605094006233](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240605094006233.png)